 The Devon & Cornwall Rail Partnership develops the line by:

-Regular Riviera Line Forum meetings – with attendees representing more than 30 organisations – have brought together the railway, local authorities, the health service, rail user groups and other community groups.
-The meetings provide a way to identify issues of concern and to agree work and project priorities.
+During our Citizens’ Rail project, regular Riviera Line Forum meetings – with attendees representing more than 30 organisations – brought together the railway, local authorities, the health service, rail user groups and other community groups.
+The meetings provided a way to identify issues of concern and to agree work and project priorities.

 The previously dormant Friends of Dawlish Station volunteer group has been rejuvenated as part of the Citizens’ Rail project, making headlines and even meeting the Prime Minister thanks to their green makeover of the station.
 A brand new sister group at Teignmouth followed, building on the fantastic gardening efforts of Great Western Railway staff.
 Next came the Friends of Exeter St Thomas – another new group buzzing with ideas, who have already created an eco garden at the station, with a host of other plans in the pipeline.

 As part of the Citizens’ Rail project, a campaign was run to raise awareness of the line and promote great value days out by train.
 This included newspaper advertising, leaflets, online promotion and even a pair of eye-catching train liveries made possible by Great Western Railway – look out for them across the GWR network.

 Through joint stalls with Travel Devon, our dedicated Riviera Line Officer promoted rail travel at events including Dawlish Air Show and Torbay Carnival.
 We also got more than 150 local consumer businesses involved, stocking leaflets and window stickers to promote the line.